fossasia/pslab-scripts/README.md

     <img src="/docs/images/phone_connections.jpg" alt="PSLab Sensor Box" width="75%">
 </p>

 In this project four different experimental setups of the [PSLab v5](https://pslab.io/wp-content/uploads/PSLab-Data-Sheet.pdf) are created, each incorporating a different sensor.
-Besides those sensors, which are described in detail [here](/sensors/), the following **hardware components** are connected to the PSLabs:
+Details for those sensor setups can be found [here](/docs/r).
+Additionally, the following **hardware components** are connected to the PSLabs:

 - A **Raspberry Pi Zero W** to store the sensor data permanently on an SD card and at the same time make this data available via the Raspberry Pi's WiFi module.
 The "Zero" is especially handy here, as it is the most lightweight Raspberry Pi version.
 - A **Button** to safely shutdown the Raspberry Pi.
 It needs to be long pressed for at least one second in order to trigger the device's shutdown.
 Here, one button terminal is plugged into GPIO pin 27, while the other terminal is plugged to the ground.